rebcabin/masr/specs.md

 #_(Integer 8 [[6 60] [1 42]])
 ```

-### 5.1.3.
-Legacy Sugar
+### Legacy Sugar

 The purpose of legacy sugar is to auto-quote
 symbols and to accommodate certain defects in the
-original design ASDL, such as a symbol-ref's
+original design of ASDL, such as nested lists'
+denoting function calls and ambiguity in
-sometimes being a list and sometimes being a
+symbol-ref, sometimes a list and sometimes a
-naked par.
+naked pair.

 Here is a legacy version of the Variable above: